Directed by: Sergio Leone || Produced by: Fulvio Morsella1, 2, Arnon Milchan3

 Much of this identifiable, throwback (by today’s standards) cinematography repeats itself in Once Upon a Time… the Revolution (henceforth, Duck, You Sucker!), Leone’s final and perhaps most overlooked Western epic.
 Unlike the more common revenge or outlaw-driven plots of Leone’s previous Westerns, Duck, You Sucker! has a more overt political focus given its setting during the 1910s Mexican Revolution.
 This rich civil war diegesis is far more interesting than the generic bandit skirmishes and villainous industrial barons of The West, and its plot far less predictable.
 The character arcs of co-leads Rod Steiger and James Coburn interweave with the background sociopolitical conflict in fascinating ways, making this one of Sergio Leone’s better screenplay credits.

 Leone’s final installment in this thematic trilogy and the last film he ever made was Once Upon a Time in America (henceforth, America), a grungy, angst-ridden coming-of-age story about New York Jewish youth and their rise to power in the Jewish Mafia during Prohibition.
 The film is perhaps the most notable non-Western feature Leone ever produced, and was in fact his preferred final project despite being offered the director’s chair for The Godfather (1972, Leone developed America’s script for about a decade).
 Starring Robert de Niro and James Woods as the adult versions of upstart, scrappy teenagers from an early 20th century Lower East Side ghetto, America unfolds like a modern crime drama embellished with Leone’s characteristic Western cinematographic (looooooooooong zooms) and screenwriting (the film’s 224 minutes long!) excesses.
 The story has an episodic feel a la Gone with the Wind (1939), which helps the near four-hour running time and separates its main characters’ development into three distinct acts.
-In a way, the singular narrative plays almost like a television mini-series that wouldn’t feel out of place amongst Netflix’s limited series, today.

 America is also more character-driven than most of Leone’s previous efforts, and thus depends as much on its lead performances (De Niro and Woods) as its director’s flashy, charismatic style.
 In that respect, America is a resounding success, an acting tour de force by heavyweight De Niro and a career highlight from Woods, both of whom take advantage of an ambitious story free of Leone’s usual dependence on ADR.
 The only thing that sort of spoils these characters is a somewhat contrived, dark ending that may or may not be a dream sequence, depending on viewers’ interpretation.